‘I Know the Plans I Have for You’

 Remembering 25Yrs at Southland

 Seventeen years ago, in 1985, Tim and I packed up our car and our three young children and headed west to St. George, Utah to begin a church.
-Did we look ridiculous, illogical, impulsive and slightly demented?
-Yup.
+Could a number of people question our sanity?
+Probably.
+We were breaking our church family’s hearts as well as our own.
 You see, we had a thriving church in Manchester, Michigan where Tim had been a pastor for twelve years.
 We loved the people and delighted in serving the Lord there … fortunately, they loved us back and I happily wanted to retire there some thirty years later….

 “I know the plans I have for you saith the Lord…” (Jeremiah 29:11)

 In 1983, Ron and Wanda Thompson who were missionaries to Utah and supported by our church in Michigan, stopped by for a couple of days to visit.
-They specifically asked us to pray for two towns in Utah that had almost no Christian witness: Richfield and St. George.
+They specifically asked us to pray for two towns in Utah that had almost no Bible teaching churches: Richfield and St. George.

-Sweet, simple, innocent requests, and utterly life-changing.
-We prayed faithfully for these two towns, and eventually found ourselves focusing on St. George.
+Such a sweet, simple, innocent request, and utterly life-changing.
+We prayed faithfully for these two towns for the next year and a half, that God would send someone to begin a Bible Church, eventually finding ourselves focusing more and more on St. George.
 At the same time Tim began preaching from the Book of Acts on Paul’s church planting ministry.

 Deep in my heart I sensed that a big change was coming, one that I wasn’t embracing too quickly. (“Remember God, you know how much we love it here….”)
-Then I had a quick flashback: My parents were and are missionaries to Chile, South America, where they are church planters.
-Being raised there, I knew all about the rigors of this type of ministry where spiritual strong-holds dominated and opposition was a daily occurrence.
-I also saw the rewards.
-Was God going to take Tim and me into a similar ministry?
+Then I had a quick flashback: My parents were and are missionaries to Chile and Argentina, South America, where they are church planters.
+Being raised there, I knew all about the rigors of starting a Christian Bible teaching church in the midst of a strong predominant religion that did not welcome us, yet ruled all aspects of life, both culturally and religiously.
+Opposition was present, as well as the rewards.
+Was God going to take Tim and I into a similar ministry?

 Simultaneously, independently, God had been preparing us both for a church planting ministry in Utah.